alabotski/CountWords/README.md

 Also it would be nice if it will be built with maven

-Command line parameters example for Java implementation: java –jar scraper.jar -F sample.txt –C -S=a,the,on,at,any
+Command line parameters example for Java implementation: java –jar scraper.jar -F sample.txt –C -S a,the,on,at,any